turnerlabs/fargate/README.md

 Deploy new image to service

-The Docker container image to use in the service can be optionally specified via the --image flag.
-If not specified, fargate will build a new Docker container image from the current working directory and push it to Amazon ECR in a repository named for the task group.
-If the current working directory is a git repository, the container image will be tagged with the short ref of the HEAD commit.
-If not, a timestamp in the format of YYYYMMDDHHMMSS will be used.
+The Docker container image to use in the service can be specified via the --image flag.

 ```console
 fargate service deploy [--file docker-compose.yml]